 - Excluding the untestable

-- Many worlds, hypothesized particles, infinities, or unphysical concepts that are not subject to experiment, are not contemplated
+- Many worlds, hypothesized particles, infinities, unphysical (or unobservable) concepts not subject to experiment are not contemplated

 - Extra dimensions beyond those of the fabric of spacetime are avoided